lsst-dm/dmtn-021/index.rst

    care to avoid small shifts in the pixels of the resulting decorrelated image difference.

-7.B.
+2. Should we use the original (unwarped) template to compute the variance :math:`\sigma_2` that enters into the computation of the decorrelation kernel, or should we use the warped template?
+The current implementation uses the warped template.
+This should not matter so long as we know that the variance plane gets handled correctly by the warping procedure.

+6.B.
 Appendix B. Implementation of basic Zackay et al. (2016) algorithm.
 ------------------------------------------------------------------------

 We only applied the basic Zackay, et al. (2016) procedure to a small